 2.9.
 Time to Live (TTL)

 The number of hops a packet lives.
-Each router on the way decrements the TTL field.
-If it reaches 0, the packet is discarded.
+Each router decrements the TTL field and discards the packet when it reaches 0.
 This way, looping packets are eliminated.

 It’s the protocol for the data part.

 It’s a checksum for error detection, covering only the header field.
 Each router checks this value and discards the packet if an error is detected.

 Uncorrupted packets return 0 when summing the whole header, including the checksum itself.

 2.12.
 Source Address